jfisbein/java-rate-limit/Readme.md

 Limitations
 -----------

-Some edge race conditions could lead to get a false positive or negative response from the method `canDoEvent`.
+As no synchronization is implemented, some edge race conditions could lead to get a false positive or negative response from the method `canDoEvent`.